 With a comprehensive workload automation tool, you will be able to sleep easier at night.
 The job scheduler will monitor critical jobs and notify you immediately, 24/7, if a job takes too long or fails to start.

 The key advantage of automation is the time saved.
 Use the hours you save in the earlier stages of automation to reach Stage Four.
 Once you have implemented your new enterprise job scheduling tool, we recommend taking some employees who now have more free time and putting them in charge of finding new and better ways to automate processes across your business.
-For example, this team can look into how to streamline things like:
+This team can look into how to streamline things like the following enterprise automation systems examples:

 - Onboarding and offboarding